Frequently Asked Questions

 Consult your tax/legal advisor to learn more about your specific tax liability prior to the close of escrow.

-1. Property has been owned and held for investment or business purposes for at least 24 months.
+- It has been owned and held for investment or business purposes for at least 24 months.

-New depreciation will begin with the portion of the additional replacement value for the full 27.5 years and is treated as excess basis and new property by the IRS.
+(2) The new depreciation will begin with the portion of the additional replacement value for the full 27.5 years and is treated as excess basis and new property by the IRS.

 What do I do if I have funds left over after my exchange?